Chapter 6.42

 “Reuse” means further or repeated use.

-“Roll-off service” means service provided for the collection, removal and disposal of commercial and industrial waste such as construction, demolition and other primarily inert nonputrescible wastes and green wastes.
-Roll-off service is usually provided using open top metal containers (10 to 40 cubic yards).
+“Roll-off service” means service provided for the collection, removal and disposal of commercial and industrial waste such as construction, demolition, manure and other primarily inert nonputrescible wastes and green wastes.
+Roll-off service is usually provided using open top metal containers.

 “Scavenging” means the uncontrolled and/or unauthorized removal of solid waste, designated recyclables or recoverable materials.
 Such activity is unlawful and is subject to civil penalties under Section 1.04.010 and Chapter 9, Section 41950 of the California Integrated Waste Management Act of 1989.

-“Self-haul or self-hauling” means a generator or responsible party who transports his or her own recyclable or compostable materials to a recycling facility or its corporate yard for processing by using a vehicle owned by that generator or generator’s employees or the responsible party rather than using the hauling services of a franchise hauler, other haulers or authorized recycler.
+“Self-haul” or “self-hauling” means a generator or responsible party who transports his or her own recyclable or compostable materials to a recycling facility or its corporate yard for processing by using a vehicle owned by that generator or generator’s employees or the responsible party rather than using the hauling services of a franchise hauler.
 All self-haulers must provide an annual report to the City outlining the tonnage of material recycled each year.
+Self-hauler also includes a person or business that back-hauls waste.

 “State” shall mean the State of California.